SoftwareAG/c8y-docs/content/device-sdk/device-sdk-rest-bundle/device-integration.md

 layout: redirect
 ---

-The basic life cycle for integrating devices into Cumulocity IoT is discussed in [Interfacing devices](/concepts/interfacing-devices) in the Concepts guide.
+The basic life cycle for integrating devices into {{< product-name-1 >}} is discussed in [Interfacing devices](/concepts/interfacing-devices) in the Concepts guide.
 In this section, we will show how this life cycle is implemented on REST level.
 The life cycle consists of two phases, a startup phase and a cycle phase.

-The startup phase connects the device to Cumulocity IoT and updates the device data in the inventory.
+The startup phase connects the device to {{< product-name-1 >}} and updates the device data in the inventory.
 It also performs cleanup tasks required for operations.
 It consists of the following steps:

 -   [Step 0](#step-0-request-device-credentials): Request device credentials, if not already requested.
 -   [Step 1](#step-1-check-if-the-device-is-already-registered): Check if the device is already registered.